3 ways to support your employees during times of uncertainty

 Under the Federal Employee Paid Leave Act (FEPLA) of 2020, many federal employers offer 12 weeks of paid parental leave as a substitution for FMLA to civilian government employees who have been on the job for at least a year and then become parents through birth, adoption, or foster care.

-Although this Act applies only to government employees, it sets a strong example for private and nonprofit organizations.
+Although this Act applies only to federal government employees, it sets a strong example for private and nonprofit organizations.
 Ask yourself whether your firm is keeping up with the most recent paid-leave policies?
 Are your leave policies inclusive — available to fathers and non-birth mothers, adoptive parents, foster parents, and parents who use surrogates?

 Flexible Return to Work Schedules

-Just in case it wasn’t already obvious, the pandemic has demonstrated how important flexible work hours are for parents.
+Just in case it wasn’t already obvious, the pandemic demonstrated how important flexible work hours are for parents.
 A flexible return-to-work policy for new parents can help ensure that new moms and dads continue to stay in the workforce.
 Some employers, such as PwC, for example, are finding that a gradual return can help with the transition.
 The firm allows parent employees to work a 60% reduced schedule at full pay for up to four weeks as they return to work.

 Whatever ways you decide to support the transition from parental leave to a return to work, be sure they’re clearly communicated to your workforce.
 Ideally, you want to have a sit-down with a new parent employee before the baby arrives to review all relevant benefits, including what’s expected during a return to work.